Note: Electives for non-UNSW students, please go to the Clerkships webpage

 Failure to submit either the Supervisor Report(s) or your Elective Report will result in a Fail grade which would delay graduation.

-The supervisor reports must be submitted to the Medicine Education & Student Office at the completion of the elective term.
+The supervisor reports must be uploaded against the relevant eMed Elective registration at the completion of the elective term.
 Your own report must be submitted online via your Electives page on eMed.

 * Please note that Java counts words differently from a standard word-processing software.
 In eMed, you will find that the elective report ("My experience") has a maximum word count of 2100 words.
 This is to account for the way that Java counts words but you will still be limited to 2000 words if using a program like MS Word to draft your report.